mahersamawi/cs460FinalProject/README.md

-# CS 460 Final Project
+#CS 460 Project: Malicious Math Library

 Infected Machine

 Call any function from the library